5argon/arkham-starter/sveltekit/src/lib/md/submission.md

 **WIP!
 Don't send me any submission yet!**

-**After reading what a starter deck is** below, you can send me an e-mail with links + additional metadata (read more below) to your published deck at `pyasry@gmail.com` with a topic prefixed with `[arkham-starter.com submission]` and I will check your decks and add to the site if they conforms to the rule.
-You can also request **removal** of these decks, or request to put them in the same **series** of some of your other decks.

-# Manual submissions?
-What year is this?

-You maybe expecting some kind of login screen that uses arkhamdb.com's credential.
-Then after logged in, a screen showing a list of your arkhamdb.com's deck.
-Then a button to submit one of them for this site, and those deck automatically appears.
-Then there is also a button to remove decks from submission, etc. Instead, I ask you to manually **send me an e-mail** to submit your starter decks.
+# WIP Note

 Unlike arkhamdb.com which has a running computer that keeps generating pages for the visitor, this site's quirk is that it is "static"!
 It uses no database system and pages are served extremely fast even when using mobile phone.
 However, it compromises some tricks that regular site can use.

 One thing is that new deck submissions cannot appear on the site unless I manually press "build" the site, on my laptop, after adding new decks.
-While this looks so prehistoric and likely won't scale well, I expect not too many authors loves to make "starter decks" (as evidenced by all the min-maxed decks worth many hundred of dollars in arkhamdb.com) and I think I can handle the manual submission... for now.
+While this looks so prehistoric and likely won't scale well, I expect not too many authors loves to make "starter decks" (as evidenced by all the min-maxed decks worth many hundred of dollars in arkhamdb.com)

+For the early version of this site, it probably runs on me personally contacting multiple deck authors for the inclusion of their decks and I hand-input those decks.
+Then I will work from there so author could submit on their own.

-Also it takes more work to make a completely ergonomic site for deck authors.
+It takes more work to make a completely ergonomic site for deck authors.
 I would like to focus on visitors (newcomers to the game) first.
 It may grow into something better for you authors, later.
 Sorry for that!

 # What is a Starter Deck